munificent/craftinginterpreters/book/scanning-on-demand.md

 It uses the scanner's `start` and `current` pointers to capture the token's lexeme.
 It sets a couple of other obvious fields then returns the token.
-It has a sister function for returning error tokens:
+It has a sister function for returning error tokens.

 ^code error-token